Fflopse/easyConfig/README.md

 ## easyConfig ##

-simple web-app to edit config JSONS easily used to set up minigame maps on mc.cytooxien.de
+simple web-app to edit config JSONS easily; used to set up minigame maps on mc.cytooxien.de